byby-inc/css-animations/README.md

 **What You’ll Find Here**

 You’ll find all the CSS animations posted on ByBy’s Instagram: instagram.com/byby.inc.
-These animations are open-source, meaning anyone can view, use, or modify them, as long as the code remains open and accessible to the community.
+These animations are open-source, meaning anyone can view, use, or modify them.

 **Contributions and Suggestions**